museun/twitchchat/README.md

 fn main() {
     let input = "@badge-info=subscriber/8;color=#59517B;tmi-sent-ts=1580932171144;user-type= :tmi.twitch.tv USERNOTICE #justinfan1234\r\n";

-    // parse potentionally many messages from the input (flatten just safely unwraps the result)
+    // parse potentially many messages from the input (flatten just safely unwraps the result)
     // msg is a decode::Message<'a> here
     for msg in twitchchat::decode(&input).flatten() {
         // parse message into a specific type